-QISKit is a collection of software for working with short depth quantum circuits and building near term applications and experiments on quantum computers.
-In QISKit, a quantum program is an array of quantum circuits.
+Qiskit is a collection of software for working with short-depth quantum circuits, and running near-term applications and experiments on quantum computers.
+In Qiskit, a quantum program is an array of quantum circuits.
 The program workflow consists of three stages: Build, Compile, and Run.
-Build allows you to make different quantum circuits that represent the problem you are solving.
+Build allows you to generate different quantum circuits that represent the algorithm you are solving.
 Compile allows you to rewrite them to run on different backends (simulators/real chips of different quantum volumes, sizes, fidelity, etc).
 Run launches the jobs.
 After the jobs have been run, the data is collected.
 There are methods for putting this data together, depending on the program.
 This either gives you the answer you wanted or allows you to make a better program for the next instance.

 The Qiskit project comprises:

 - Qiskit Terra: Python science development kit for writing quantum computing experiments, programs, and applications.